 - More Signs of Ovulation

 This post may contain affiliate links, I may earn a small commission at no additional cost to you.
 Also, I am not a doctor.
 This post is for informational purposes only and should not be taken as medical advice.

 What is ovulation?

 Normally, this happens once every month, usually between days 11 and 21 of your cycle.
 And sometimes two eggs can be released.
-That is one way multiples (twins, triplets, quadraplets) occur.
+That is the first way multiples (twins, triplets, quadruplets) occur.

 Moreover, ovulation doesn’t always happen at the same time even for a single person.
 You may ovulate on day 14 during one cycle, and ovulate on day 16 during another cycle.

 Bloating is an uncomfortable tightness and fullness felt in the abdomen.
 You may feel gas captured in your abdominal area.
 Hormonal bloating causes your stomach to gurgle and extreme pressure in the abdomen.
 Water retention causes you to feel heavy with no extreme pressure or gassy feeling.
 You may feel your clothes getting tighter.

 Can ovulation cause bloating?